jortel/gofer/docs/sphinx/notes.rst

  - The *amqp* adapter (python-amqp) updated to use EPOLL and basic_consume() instead of using dynamic polling and basic_get().

  - By default, the proxy (caller) will no longer declare the agent queue.
-Since the *route* really specifies AMQP routing (exchange/queue), gofer cannot assume the queue name or properties.
+Since the *address* really specifies AMQP routing (exchange/queue), gofer cannot assume the queue name or properties.
 The agent declaration and binding is the responsibility of the agent or the (caller) application.